 This particular OWASP Mobile Top 10 threat creates issues for the app user and distributor beyond unauthorized access, as an app’s code or cryptographic keys may also become vulnerable to attack.

-To create a more secure authentication process, a number of best practices can be followed, including:
+To combat this OWASP mobile threat and create a more secure authentication process, a number of best practices can be followed, including:

 - Making authentication a server-side rather than local process and loading application data only after successfully authenticated.